PrismPrince/SSG-Electronic-Dropbox/README.md

 #### Administrators

-They can generate codes for new users to register, avtivate or deactivate users, change the role of the user and they can also do  the moderators' functions.
+They can generate codes for new users to register, activate or deactivate users, change the role of the user and they can also do  the moderators' functions.

 ## Deployment